Resources

 If circumstances change it is very important that you advise us.
 We’ll consider the impact of the changes on the grant criteria and discuss these with you.

-What is the term of the Contract?
+What is the term of the contract?

-Standard term of the contract is from the date of approval until 31 March.
+For the 2025/2026 funding round, the standard term of the contract is from either 1 July 2025 or the date of approval (if approved after 1 July 2025) until 31 March 2026.

-What is the contracted amount?
+What is the contract amount?

-For 2023/2024, the funding amount (excl GST) per student is $10,400 which is based on 40 hours per week for 10 weeks at $26.00 per hour.
+For 2025/2026, the funding amount (excl GST) per student is $11,580 which is based on 40 hours per week for 10 weeks at $28.95 per hour (gross/before any deductions).
 One claim is made at the end of the contract period.

 Who is the primary contact for updates about the grant and the project?

-The business is the primary contact, however, the student may also contact us at any time to discuss issues related to the grant and/or the project.
+The business is the primary contact; however, the student may also contact us at any time to discuss issues related to the grant and/or the project.

 Is there a waitlist?

-There is no waitlist in place for Experience grants.
+No. There is no waitlist in place for Experience grants.

 CTA TeMuka